SyedAliZafar/Tesnorflow-GPU-installation-for-MaskRCNN/README.md

-This gives an all the steps required to run Mask RCNN with GPU.
+All the steps required to run Mask RCNN with GPU.
 Moreover, this read me file provide step by step procedure, how to install cuda and cudnn on Windows.